plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 1. When `presentationName` is supplied, use it directly.
 2. Otherwise, obtain the default presentation name registered for `role`.
 3. Resolve the creator registered under that name.
-4. Invoke the creator with `element` and return the resulting IFieldPresentation instance.
+4. Invoke the creator with `element`
+5. Invoke its init()
+6. Return the resulting IFieldPresentation instance.

 If an explicit name is not registered, or an omitted name has no role default, the factory logs the failure and throws.
 A role default that identifies an unregistered presentation also logs and throws when creation is attempted.